OthankQ/100-days-of-code/r1-log.md

 ### R3D5

 Finished the back end code for the gamertag tracker app.
 Installed dependencies I will be needing for the Vue front end before wrapping things up.

+### R3D6

+Before getting into building the front end with Vue, decided to take Vue crash course.
+So far seeing a lot of similarities with React.
+Built a todo item component within todos component.